 The credit for the invention of the barcode goes to a graduate student at Drexel Institute in Philadelphia.
 Bernie Silver heard a conversation between one of the faculty and an executive of a food store chain, who was trying to convince the staff member for the school to develop a system to quickly and accurately gather product data at their checkout counter.

 Bernie, after overhearing this conversation, went to one of his teachers, Norman Woodland, at the institute and repeated the issue.
 After being told the issue, it wouldn’t leave Woodland’s train of thought, and for the next 2 years, he decided to experiment with a variety of techniques for data collection until he found one that worked.

 Finally, Woodland ‘invented’ the first ever barcode using Morse code.

 Fun Fact: When the war broke out, Woodland joined the army and helped develop the first atomic bomb with the Manhattan Project.

-With several types of industries making use of barcoding solutions, can you imagine what the world would be like if they didn’t exist today?
+With several types of industries making use of barcoding systems, can you imagine what the world would be like if they didn’t exist today?
 Health care providers and hospital administrators would not be able to access data quickly, record data, enable mobile communication, gather specimen collection and access patient I.D.
 Doing all these processes manually could be the time difference between saving a life and not.

 Warehouses and factories would still be working on a manual structure, which would most likely mean not meeting service demand and market compliance.
 Paper-based recording and manual processes simply can’t suffice for growth, turnover and demand.
 Supermarkets couldn’t operate as they do and may have struggled to grow to the size we see today; there would be no self-scan machines, increasing overheads, huge queues and much more.